minhealthnz/nz-covid-data/vaccine-data/README.md

 Release notes:

+- [23 Feb 2022]

+Included in this release is the start of the reporting of the 5 to 11-year-old rollout.
+This has been done as a separate report in SA2 data and is grouped in 2022-02-24.

+Thank you for your patience in this period while we have made these changes

 - [18 Jan 2022]

 Since August 2021, the Ministry of Health has been making vaccination data available to third-party developers on AGOL and GITHUB to enable them to receive this information as efficiently as possible.